 - Deficient mortar joints or other issues such as improper flashing, expansion joints or caulking

 - Too much water added to the concrete to improve manageability

 Where to Start Repairing

-If you need to work or repair this issue, be sure to understand that structure aging is very much related to this issue, as the older the building, the more susceptible to have this situation.
+If you need to repair this issue, understand that structure aging plays a major role; the older the building, the more susceptible it is to have this issue.
 You also need to verify joints, wall material changes, or any other visible area that has efflorescence on the surface, but these white stains are not structural related.

 Start sealing all joints, flashings, and gaps that could allow water from entering into the substrate.
 All cracks need to be sealed prior to repairing the efflorescence to avoid the stains from showing up again.
 Parapets and chimneys are areas that should be inspected first, as these are the areas on which the problem and stains are likely to occur.